Top talent is in high demand everywhere, and companies all over the world are scrambling to develop better strategies centered on talent acquisition.

 Stress, as we all know, is a killer.
 If a good salary comes at the price of one’s health or one’s peace of mind, it is not worth it.
 An employee assured of his self-worth will not stay in such a job for long.

 Not Caring for the Female Staff

-Women make up more than half of our workforce and yet a very small percentage of them make it to the top.
+Women make up almost half of our workforce, and yet a very small percentage of them make it to the top.
 There are many reasons behind this, but the absence of female-friendly policies at work is certainly among those that deserve blame.
 Often women are in the position of working and looking after families, so anything that can be done to make your environment more family friendly will disproportionally benefit women.

 It’s worth noting that these kinds of policies will also benefit men who are looking after their families too!

 If you expect your employees to be at work at 9 am sharp each and every working day, you’ve already lost access to a vast pool of creative minds.
 (Don’t confuse being on time with productivity!)